Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Exclusions

 RENNEGADE is a registered name and does not convey, and the vessel’s name boards will remain with the owners.
 Exclusions include, but are not limited to, all owner’s personal items.
-A detailed list will be provided at the time of sale upon written request; among the items excluded are personal décor, specialized galley equipment not delivered new with the vessel, fishing gear, four chaise lounges and deck umbrellas.
+A detailed list of exclusions will be provided at the time of sale upon written request and will include personal décor items, specialized galley equipment not delivered with the vessel when new, fishing gear, four chaise lounges, and deck umbrellas.

 Disclosures

-In April 2025, RENNEGADE was affected by a nearby lightning event; all appropriate replacements and repairs to affected systems were performed, with much of the work completed by the manufacturer, Westport Yachts, ensuring the yacht’s systems remain in proper, reliable order.
+In April 2025, RENNEGADE was affected by a nearby lightning event, prompting a comprehensive inspection and the appropriate replacement and repair of the affected systems, with much of the work completed by the manufacturer, Westport Yachts.

 Specifications